 Not only is the father appalled that his son was attacked by the pack, but that the owner disclosed that none of the dogs were up to date on their vaccinations, including the rabies vaccine which all dogs are required to routinely get.

 “I can’t explain the complete emotion that I felt because it was anger, it was upset, it was hurt, you know all of it together,” Waldrop told reporters.
 “It’s something that I hope no one has to ever feel in their life.”

 Jordan was admitted into the emergency room where he required 9 stiches to close the bite he received on his neck.
 His family is very grateful that his injuries weren’t worse.

 Anderson County Animal Control was alerted to the attack, but it’s the responsibility of the Department of Health and Environmental Control to handle the situation.
 They have placed each of the four dogs in quarantine for the next 10 days which is protocol.

-“If a person wants to own a dog, they need to accept that they are responsible not only for the animal’s behavior but also for its health,” said Joseph Sandefur, managing partner of Joe and Martin.
+“If a person wants to own a dog, they need to accept that they are responsible not only for the animal’s behavior but also for its health,” said Matthew J. Jacobs, member of Jhon Bales.
 “As far as I’m concerned, the only thing worse than the idea that no one prevented these four animals from attacking the boy, was the fact that steps weren’t taken to ensure the dogs had been properly vaccinated, making the bites even more dangerous.”

 When a dog bites someone, the consequences can be both scary and expensive.
 In addition to the actual medical bills and possibly lost wages if the bite forces you to take time off work, there’s also pain and emotional trauma the bite victim endures.